 If neither of the above options are feasible, landowner (occupant) should utilize this request.

-All requests for no spraying should be submitted to the Lanark County Public Works Department on or before May 1 each year.
+All requests for no spraying should be submitted to the Lanark County Public Works Department on or before June 4, 2020.

 No spray requests are not guaranteed until the review process is completed and approval granted by the Director of Public Works.